williamthing/My-Python-Code/GPA Calculator/README.md

 # GPA Calculator

-This program will determine your GPA by calculating your current GPA and your current glasses, with estimated outcome and credit amount.
+This program will determine your overall GPA by calculating your current GPA and your current classes, with estimated outcome and credit amount.